Tag: life

 ※Reflection※

-• What items/events/fears of your past or present are keeping you from living an on life for God?
+• What items/events/fears of your past or present are keeping you from an on fire life for God?
 (Yes, that is a question asking daily)

 • If there was one “thing” in your life that would indicate that your are moving on, what would it be?